ChronoMonochrome/CIDR_Scanner/README.md

 # Network Scanner Tools

-A collection of high-performance network scanning and diagnostic utilities written in C. These tools utilize recursive bisection and multithreaded linear scanning to identify active hosts via ICMP and DNS protocols.
+A collection of network scanning and diagnostic utilities written in C. These tools utilize recursive bisection and multithreaded linear scanning to identify active hosts via ICMP and DNS protocols.

 ## Tools Overview